Thirty-five points from real history! Record-breaking Liverpool clear huge hurdle in title race | Goal.com

 It didn’t, in the end.
 That’s a dozen league wins on the spin now, equalling the second-best sequence in the club’s history.
 They are 38 league games unbeaten now, their longest ever run.
 It is 373 days since they last tasted defeat.
 They face Manchester United, the only club to take points off them this season, next up.

 Firmino had gone close early on, denied by a goalline block from Japhet Tanganga, a defender making his league debut for Spurs.
-With the follow up, Alex Oxlade-Chamberlaoin clattered the post.
+With the follow up, Alex Oxlade-Chamberlain clattered the post.

 Liverpool bossed proceedings – after 20 minutes, they had enjoyed 80 per cent possession – but were kept honest by the speed and direct running of Son and Lucas Moura, who sought to punish any errors in midfield.